cballenar/base12/README.md

 Turn features on/off according to your preferences.
 At the moment the features available to switch on/off are:

  - REM to PX fallback
+ - Animate all links
  - Universal `box-sizing: border-box`
  - Universal NO `background-repeat`
  - Universal relativity `position: relative`
- - Styled blockquotes
- - Styled tables
- - Styled forms
- - Styled buttons
- - Styled code
+ - Universal `vertical-align: middle`

 ### Formulas
 The boilerplate includes a few formulas (mixins) to help here and there.
 I plan to add more depending on which ones get used the most.